iitc-project/ingress-intel-total-conversion/README.md

 Hacking
 -------

 Execute `./build.py` to effectively concatenate `main.js` with all the files in `code/`.
 It generates the user script which may be installed into your browser.
-Do not modify `total-conversion-build.user.js` manually, because it is automatically generated.
-Please don’t include it in patches either, because it makes merging harder.
+Do not modify `ttic-debug.user.js` manually, because it is automatically generated.
 Instead, modify the files in `code/` and have that file built for you.
+The files in `dist/` are for release only and should not be touched by you.

 `style.css` contains most styles required for the user-script.
 The extra ones can be found in `code/boot.js#window.setupStyles`.
 Only CSS rules that depend on config variables should be defined there.

-`leaflet_google.js` contains some code to display Google Maps imagery with Leaflet, which is a slightly modified version [of this gist](https://gist.github.com/4504864).
+`external/leaflet_google.js` contains some code to display Google Maps imagery with Leaflet, which is a slightly modified version [of this gist](https://gist.github.com/4504864).
 The code likely was originally written by Pavel Shramov.

+`external/autolink.js` is the same file as distributed by Bryan Woods.

 My dev setup is like this: